OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

 Step-by-Step Guide to Set Up Clawdbot

 Below is a detailed guide to get started with Clawdbot.
-I will keep steps generic enough to apply to typical environments.
-Follow project documentation for the latest exact commands if needed.
+Steps are intentionally generic so they apply across typical environments.
+Check project documentation for the latest exact commands if needed.

 Step 1: Choose where to run Clawdbot

 Decide whether to run on your laptop, a spare mini PC, a home server, or a small cloud VPS.
-For learning, a local machine is fine.
-For 24/7 availability you may use a small cloud instance.
+A local machine is fine for learning.
+For 24/7 availability you’ll want a small cloud instance.

 Step 2: Install runtime prerequisites

-Make sure your environment has a recent node or the runtime required by the project.
-Install git, and any system dependencies suggested in the project docs.
+Make sure your environment has a recent Node or the runtime the project requires.
+Install git and any system dependencies listed in the project docs.

 Step 3: Install Clawdbot

-There are quick install methods.
 A common pattern is to use an installer or package manager to put the main control process on your system.
-After install, you will have a command line tool to manage the assistant.
+After install, you’ll have a command line tool to manage the assistant.

 Other install options